patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/colors/colors.md

 import './colors.css';

 # PatternFly colors
 This guide outlines the PatternFly color palette, as well as guidance for color use in different scenarios.
-Note that the color swatches and palettes automatically change to accomodate light or dark themes.
-To learn more about dark theme, refer to our [dark theme handbook](/delevoper-resources/dark-theme-handbook).
+Note that the color swatches and palettes automatically change to accommodate light or dark themes.
+To learn more about PatternFly’s dark theme, refer to our [dark theme handbook](/developer-resources/dark-theme-handbook).

 In this guide, you can select each color swatch to learn more details, such as hex values and usage guidance.